Seiya Suzuki Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.62 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks' 4.59 team ERA ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (172 total, 1.2 per game).
+- The Diamondbacks rank 16th in baseball in home runs given up (172 total, 1.2 per game).

-- His last appearance was on Sunday against the Baltimore Orioles, when the righty tossed 5 1/3 innings, surrendering five earned runs while giving up eight hits.
+- The right-hander last pitched on Monday against the Colorado Rockies, when he tossed seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.